Same-sex Unions in Germany

-Same-sex couples are allowed the same marriage, legal, adoption and inheritance rights as those afforded to couples in traditional union.
-Find out how to have a gay wedding in Germany...
+Same sex couples can enter a civil partnership and are afforded many of the same rights as couples in traditional unions.
+Find out how to enter a civil partnership in Germany...

 - They may take each other's names